Samuelschoeberl/ATLA_Campaign/Player Root/Rules/Bending Rules/Air/Airbending Moves/Level 1/Feather Step.md

 #Bonus_action
 Cost: None
 - Your steps become light as air.
-Until the end of your turn, ignore difficult terrain.
+Until the end of your turn, you can run along walls and ignore difficult terrain.
-- You can move through a hostile creature’s space this turn (but not end your movement there).
+- You can move through a hostile creature’s space this turn.
-- If you would take falling damage this turn, reduce it by 1d6.
+- You dont take falling Damage this turn

 #air
 #Level1